Ruled Britannia: Allusions

 The Spanish Habsburg empire and its dominions in the alternate 1597 of the book.

 The book makes several references to various plays by Shakespeare, both real and fictional.
 Some existing plays, such as Hamlet and As You Like It, are given new names (The Prince of Denmark and If You Like It), and presumably different content.
 Another play mentioned, Love's Labour's Won, is the title of an actual lost play by Shakespeare, presumed to be a sequel to the existing Love's Labour's Lost.
+However, the play described in the novel is simply the plot of the extant play.

 Christopher Marlowe, who historically died in 1593, lives until October or November 1598 in the novel.
-As well as his known plays, the novel creates two imaginary Marlowe plays, Catiline and Cambyses, King of Persia, presumably written after 1593.
+As well as his known plays, the novel creates a number of imaginary Marlowe plays, including Caligula and Cambyses, King of Persia, presumably written after 1593.
 The circumstances of Marlowe's historical death in Deptford are also alluded to.

 As the author mentions at the end of the book, he created the play "Boudicca" from elements of Shakespeare's other works and from Bonduca, an actual play on the same subject by Shakespeare's contemporary, sometime collaborator and successor, John Fletcher.
 Passages from King Philip are combinations and adaptations of lines from numerous actual Shakespeare plays.
 The dialogue and narrative also contains many references and phrases taken from Shakespeare's plays.
 One such example is the supporting character Walter Strawberry, a bumbling, malaprop-spewing policeman who appears to be modeled after Constable Dogberry from Much Ado About Nothing.